Co-theory of sorted profinite groups for PAC structures: Preliminaries

 Since $P\ind_{P_0}n'$, by \cite[Lemma 3.39]{Hoff3}, $\dcl(P,n')$ is a regular extension of $P$.
 Because $P$ is PAC, we have that $P\models \exists x\,\varphi(x,e)$, which immediately implies that $P_0\models \exists x\,\varphi(x,e)$. \end{proof}

-The notion of a \emph{sorted isomorphism} of absolute Galois groups was introduced in \cite{DHL1}, and the main theorem of \cite{DHL1} is also proven after using this notion in the proof of crucial Lemma 5.5 (in \cite{DHL1}).
+The notion of a \emph{sorted isomorphism} of absolute Galois groups was introduced in \cite{DHL1}, and the main theorem of \cite{DHL1} is also proven after using this notion in the proof of \cite[Lemma 5.5]{DHL1}.
 Let us collect here important notions and facts from \cite{DHL1}, which will be used in the rest of this paper.

 \begin{notation} Let $I$ be a set. \begin{enumerate} \item Let $I^{<\omega}$ be the set of finite tuples of elements in $I$. \item For $J,J'\in I^{<\omega}$, we write $J\leqslant J'$ if $J$ is a subtuple of $J'$ (i.e. if $J=(j_1,\ldots,j_n)$, then any $J=(j_{s_1},\ldots,j_{s_{n'}})$, where $n'\leqslant n$ and $1\leqslant s_1<\ldots<s_{n'}\leqslant n$, is a subtuple of $J'$). \item For $J,J'\in I^{<\omega}$, we write $J^\smallfrown J'$ for the concatenation of $J$ and $J'$. \item For $J=(j_1,\ldots,j_n)\in I^{<\omega}$, set $|J|=n$. \item For $J=(j_1,\ldots,j_n)\in I^{<\omega}$ and a permutation $\sigma\in \Sym(n)$, $\sigma(J)=(j_{\sigma(1)},\ldots,j_{\sigma(n)})$. \item For $J=(j_1,\ldots,j_n)\in I^{<\omega}$, we write $S_J=S_{j_1}\times\cdots\times S_{j_n}$.